sanity-io/sanity-plugin-studio-smartling/README.md

 ### Field-level translations

 If you are using field-level translation, we assume any fields you want translated exist in the multi-locale object form we recommend.
-For example, on a document you don't want to be translated, you may have a "title" field that's a flat string: `title: 'My title is here.'` For a field you want to include many languages for, your title may look like
+For example, a non-localizable "title" field will be a flat string: `title: 'My title is here.'` For a field you want to include many languages for, your title may look like
 `
 {
   title: {
     en: 'My title is here.',
-    es: 'Mi título está aquí.',
+    es_ES: 'Mi título está aquí.',
     etc...
   }
 }